Tel : 07879 811967

 Where were the bees getting this honey from, what was the point?

-I signed up for a Taster Day at Hackney City Farm, I lived in London.
+I lived in London so signed up for a Taster Day at Hackney City Farm.
 I was fascinated by all the information about the honey bee life cycle, pollination, converting nectar to honey and then we got to put silly suits on and look into a colony.

 The smell, the noise, the feel of those insect feet, claws on my hands, thousands of bees getting on with their many jobs and I could watch.
 I loved it.

 But did I want to share my small garden with about 50,000 bees, would the bees be too interested in my neighbours’ reggae summer parties?!

 Life changed and I decided it was time to leave London and go back to the country.